dirtyhenry/tech-articles/_posts/2021-01-17-my-definitive-front-matter.md

   - YAML
 ---

-With every static site generator, you can write your posts or pages with some Markdown or CommonMark files in which you can include some structured metadata called a _Front Matter_.
+With every static site generator, you can write your posts or pages with Markdown or CommonMark files in which you can include some structured metadata called a _Front Matter_.